Prisoner of hope

 I realized my love-hate relationship with spiritual practice was based on the faulty premise that there was something wrong with me that had to be fixed.
 Likewise, I had become overly focused on the pursuit of inhabiting energetic debris.
 There are so many.
 Entities, Earth-bound spirits, attachments, cords, auric daggers and hooks, lost soul fragments, underworld intrusions, ancestral patterning, generational imprints, unresolved past-life trauma … and of course, the great collective swill of mass consciousness.
 It was overwhelming, but none of them were responsible for the fundamental flaw in my beliefs.

 The message has been consistent.
 Immediately following my last month-long retreat with ayahuasca, I re-examined my motivations towards the medicine.
 I felt the time of heavy excavation work was over.
 Ayahuasca had refused to give me the answers I wanted; was unwilling to play idol to my healing fantasies.
 There had to be another way.
-In essence, she was saying: ‘You don’t need me to connect.’
-It has been the hardest, and most valuable, lesson to absorb.

 In my bleakest moments, these are the words I have I yearned to hear: